talarsen/JavaScriptJournalAndProjects/README.md

 **Summary**
 I completed the HTML5 and CSS3 in half of the amount of time that is set forth in the program.
 I really appreciate Udacity's approach to teaching so far.
 **Skills**
 A clearer understanding of HTML5 tags and how CSS works with HTML.
 I struggled with CSS3 for so long, but now after completing the lessons on Udacity, I much more confident with writing CSS.
+I've expanded my knowledge with BootStrap too.
+Here's a page I built using Bootstrap.
 [Social Media Page](./socialMediaPage)